lucasjinreal/DCNv2_latest/README.md

 ## Updates

+- **2020.09.23**: Now master branch works for pytorch 1.6 by default, for older version you gonna need seperated one.

 - **2020.08.25**: Check out pytorch1.6 branch for pytorch 1.6 support, you will meet an error like `THCudaBlas_Sgemv undefined` if you using pytorch 1.6 build master branch. master branch now work for pytorch 1.5;